quartiq/miniconf/miniconf_mqtt/README.md

 - `ConnectEvent::Connected`: the broker did not resume the MQTT session, so Miniconf republishes schema, settings, `set/#`, and `alive`
 - `ConnectEvent::Reconnected`: the broker resumed the MQTT session.
-If MM2 startup previously completed, Miniconf republishes only `alive`; otherwise it restarts schema/settings synchronization from current settings
+If startup previously completed, Miniconf republishes only `alive`; otherwise it restarts schema/settings synchronization from current settings

 ## Protocol details

-The MQTT wire protocol is MM2 version 1:
+The Miniconf MQTT protocol version is 1:

 - retained `/<prefix>/alive` publishes a compact device manifest
 - retained `/<prefix>/schema/<n>` publishes paged compact schemata